 The Hilmar Dairy Internship differs from other dairy internships.
 There are multiple local dairies hosting interns at the same time.
-Interns visit the other farms and interns will have the opportunity to learn from each other's experiences.
+Interns participate in group programs and social activities.
+Interns will have the opportunity to visit the other farms and learn from each other's experiences.
 Interns explore a wide variety of dairy skills and techniques that may include milking, feeding, cow comfort, breeding, heifer and calf management, computer systems, and more.

 Who should apply?
 Dairy science and management majors with sophomore, junior or senior status who are interested in developing the skills and experience to manage large-scale California and Texas dairy operations.
 You must have the legal right to work in the United States.

 What are the expectations?
 The program goal is to improve dairy management skills and interns are expected to be part of the dairy work team.
 Interns may work up to 60 hours per week.